-This devotional is rather strong, like a cup of black espresso.
-Most of the ones under this section will bring conviction and deep thought.
+This devotional is rather stout, like a cup of black espresso.

-The Bible says there is “a time to weep and a time to laugh.”
-Ecclesiastes 3:4 NIV.
+The Bible says there is “a time to weep and a time to laugh” (Ecclesiastes 3:4).
 I could be wrong, but I feel like it’s a time to weep.
-My husband who used to be in law enforcement had dealings with naked People while working.
-First, he had to arrest a man with no pants on and no underwear, who was eating a salad he stole from Kroger.
-This man was sitting drunkenly outside a well-known restaurant at lunch time.
+My husband, who used to be in law enforcement, often had dealings with naked People while working.
+Once, he had to arrest a man with no pants on and no underwear.
+The man was eating a salad he stole from Kroger.
+This man was sitting drunkenly outside a well-known restaurant at lunchtime.
 Everyone going inside could see his drunken naked condition, but him!
 Yes, he seemed to be unaware.

 Yes, at times, we are not even aware of our condition.

 I’m not screaming or yelling at anyone to repent.
-See repentance is something I can’t even express to you.
-It’s such a personal matter, there is no way I could tell you what you need to repent of or what issues of sin you might have.
-No, The Holy Ruach Spirit must do that and unless it comes from our hearts, there’s no power in it.
+See, repentance is something I can’t even express to you.
+It’s such a personal matter; there is no way I could tell you what you need to repent of or what issues of sin you might have.
+No, The Holy Spirit must do that, and unless it comes from our hearts, there’s no power in it.

-It seems to me that all across this land people get dressed and ready for Shabbat or church on Sunday, but their spiritual condition is as Jesus/Yeshua said above, wretched, pitiful, poor, blind, and naked.
-Yes, we put attire on, but spiritually we need eye salve.
+We put attire on, but spiritually we need eye salve.
 The condition is one that goes deeper.
-All throughout the scriptures you can compare men and women who knew how to repent and those who did not.
+All throughout the scriptures, you can compare men and women who knew how to repent and those who did not.
 You can start with Cain and Abel, Jacob and Esau and go from there to King Saul and David– throughout the Bible until you reach the end of the book.
 Yes, the Apostle John warned us.
 “The fourth angel poured out his bowl on the sun, and the sun was allowed to scorch people with fire.
-They were seared by the intense heat and they cursed the name of God, who had control over these plagues, but they refused to repent and glorify him.”
-Revelation 16:8-9 NIV.
+They were seared by the intense heat, and they cursed the name of God, who had control over these plagues, but they refused to repent and glorify him” (Revelation 16:8-9 NIV).

 America, the church, the naked bride, dirty and smiling and singing her songs.
 Performing miracles, signs, and wonders and “winning souls.”
-But is there any change in her condition?
-Any real power that’s changing our nation?
+But is there any change in her condition, or any real power that’s changing our nation?
 Are the youth flocking to Bible studies/ Midrash?
 Are the abortion clinics closing?
 Are the heroin addicts running to our assemblies because of our love?
 Are the movie theaters a place you can take your children to see a clean show?
-Darkness is getting darker and we must keep getting brighter and shining our lights.
+Darkness is getting darker, and we must keep getting brighter and shining our lights.

 The church is not a building you go to once a week.
 The bride is not a woman in a gown.
 The thoughts that we think are not His thoughts.
-Yahweh is a God we should fear.
+Our Heavenly Father is a God we should fear more, I think.
 Fear is a word that we should think about at times when we think of The Creator of all.
 Even the demons believe in God and tremble.
-“Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
-James 2:19 KJB.
+“Thou believest that there is one God; thou doest well: the devils also believe, and tremble” (James 2:19 KJB).

 I don’t know about you, but I don’t think I have reached the correct measure of fearing him.
 Demons tremble, shouldn’t we?
 In Hebrew, the word fear is not just a feeling aroused due to danger but an extreme sense of wonder that comes from recognizing an authority.
-When we look at a burning bush, a zebra, a delicate flower, and recognize it came from an awesome Creator, then we are in awe of His magnificence.
-We fear a God who is able to create such wonder for our eyes to behold and we honor Him for giving it to us to enjoy in beauty and grace.
+When we look at a sunset, a zebra, a delicate flower, and realize it came from an awesome Creator, then we are in awe of His magnificence.
+We fear a God who can create such wonder for our eyes to behold, and we honor Him for giving it to us to enjoy in beauty and grace.

 When we notice that creation and His Word no longer excite us, then it’s time for us to repent.
 One man in the Bible named Ezra repented for the whole nation.

-The church is divided and the preachers say, pat me on the back and tell me I’m preaching well.
-What happened to the fear of Yahweh?
-Ezra’s repentant heart caused men, women and children to join him in weeping.
+The church is divided, and the preachers say, pat me on the back and tell me I’m preaching well.
+What happened to the fear of Yah?
+Ezra’s repentant heart caused men, women, and children to join him in weeping.

 Where’s the love?